Complete the Form

 |SAD200M||Streptavidin, immobilized in a carboxymethyldextran hydrogel, 200nm coating thickness||High capacity for biotinylated ligand applications|

-While CMD is a well described chemistry for use in biosensors, the linear polycarboxylate chemistry of HC and HCX chips provides an alternate surface chemistry to that of CMD in instances of non-specific binding or when differential diffusion characteristics are warranted.
+While CMD is a well described chemistry for use in biosensors, the linear polycarboxylate chemistry of HC chips provides an alternate surface chemistry to that of CMD in instances of non-specific binding or when differential diffusion characteristics are warranted.